openinfradev/decapod-base-yaml/docs/concept.md

 ## Background
 There are tons of resources and helm charts to deploy in several environment (dev, stage, production...).
 Configuring YAML files according to the complex requirments takes a considerable amount of time and is easy to make a mistake.
-To improve this, `decapod-base-yaml` and `decapod-site-yaml` is designed to maintain base resources and site values seperately.
+To improve this, `decapod-base-yaml` and `decapod-site` is designed to maintain base resources and site values seperately.

 ## Decapod-yaml Design
 ![decapod-yaml-design](assets/decapod-yaml-design.png)